If you plan to nominate a candidate in 2022 , please make sure that you and your nominee(s) have subscribed to our mailing list.

 About the Young Conductor's Fellowship

 Graduate conducting students at the Schulich School of Music are now eligible to receive a substantial new grant.
-The Hnatyshyn - Christa and Franz-Paul Decker Fellowship in Conducting at the Schulich School of Music, valued at $15,000, will begin in 2018.
+The Hnatyshyn - Christa and Franz-Paul Decker Fellowship in Conducting at the Schulich School of Music, valued at $15,000, began in 2018.
 All Canadian applicants to the Schulich graduate conducting program will be considered for the Fellowship – no separate application is necessary.

 Please see the program information on McGill's website at Hnatyshyn Foundation - Christa and Franz-Paul Decker Fellowship in Conducting.